IsvandeS/ev-safety-vmt-analysis/README.md

 ![Combined figures](figures/ev_safety_figures_combined.png)

-Across all specifications, EV penetration shows no statistically significant association with traffic fatality rates.
-Point estimates are sensitive to model choice — pooled OLS suggests a near-zero positive effect, while adding year fixed effects produces a negative estimate — indicating that cross-sectional comparisons are confounded by state-level characteristics.
-The preferred two-way fixed-effects specification (state + year FE, clustered SEs) yields a positive but imprecise estimate, consistent with null results in the within-state variation.
+Estimates are sensitive to specification.
+Pooled OLS and year FE models suggest a negative association (β = −5.34 and −19.23 respectively), but adding state fixed effects flips the sign (β = 13.21), indicating cross-sectional comparisons are confounded by state-level characteristics.
+The preferred two-way FE specification yields β = 9.41 (95% CI [0.56, 18.26]).
 Results are robust to a Poisson count model with VMT exposure offset.

 ## Notes on data

 - **FARS** is downloaded automatically from NHTSA’s annual “National CSV” zip for each year.
 - **AFDC EV registrations** are scraped from the AFDC website (afdc.energy.gov/vehicle-registration) for each year 2016–2022.
-- **VMT** uses the included `data/raw/vmt_state_year_2015_2022_from_vm2.csv` (covers 2015-2022; but the analysis utilizes 2016-2022).
+- **VMT** uses the included `data/raw/vmt_state_year_2015_2022_from_vm2.csv` (covers 2015-2022; the analysis uses 2016–2022 to match AFDC data availability).

-## Another Sidenote
+## Limitations

 EV penetration is measured as registrations per 10,000 VMT rather than as a share of the total vehicle fleet, which is the more conventional